 “DNA cloning/ gene cloning or molecular cloning is a technique used to make identical or similar copies of a DNA or gene.”

 Gene cloning is a traditional method or technique used in molecular genetics to make DNA copies.
-The DNA is a polynucleotide chain, a tiny and colorless entity that makes proteins of various types.
+The DNA is a polynucleotide chain, a tiny and colorless entity with the prime function of encoding various proteins.

 What is gene cloning?

 A clone can be anything identical, here it is DNA or gene.
 Making copies or clones of DNA is known as gene cloning.